 - I’m particularly interested in hearing from, and showcasing, practitioners who work outside the United States, because I’m fascinated by how communication can be so similar, yet so different, across cultures.

 - I love posts that tell stories, give concrete advice, and are not blatantly self-promotional.
 Or laugh-out-loud hilarious.

 - I rarely do book reviews, so if you have a book that’s relevant to our profession, you’re better off submitting an original (previously unpublished) guest post that provides advice, tips, or expounds on a theory in your book.

 - Guest posts must be original to WUL.
-You’re welcome to republish it, with a link back to the original post on WUL, on your own blog a week after it runs here.
+You’re welcome to republish it, with a link back to the original post on WUL, on your own blog or other property two weeks (that’s 14 calendar days) after it runs here.